falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 All files of this post can be found on [this repo](https://github.com/Issif/docker-plugin).

-# To Go further

-Once your plugin is done, you can share it with the community, by registrating it.
-The next post [Extend Falco inputs by creating a Plugin: Register the plugin]({{< ref "/blog/extend-falco-inputs-with-a-plugin-register" >}}) will guide guide through the process.

 # Conclusion

 With this first post, you should have now all basics for creating your own plugin.
-The following posts will describe more advanced use-cases like collecting events from Cloud Services.
+The following posts will describe more advanced use-cases with events from Cloud Services.
 Stay tuned :wink:.

 ---